 The Faroe Islands grind has come under fire over animal cruelty concerns.
 Sea Shepherd engages in direct action campaigns to defend wildlife and conserve and protect the world’s oceans from illegal exploitation and environmental destruction.
-It described the hunts as ‘horrific’ and ‘senseless’.
+It describes the hunts as “horrific” and “senseless.”
 The non-profit has been visiting the Faroe Islands since the 1980s to protest and try to block boats.
 But after multiple arrests and a ban prohibiting the marine life protection group from interfering, Sea Shepherd now shares graphic footage of the hunts online to raise awareness.

-Various pieces of footage show whaling participants driving into the animals, inserting hooks into their blowholes, and slicing the spinal cords of every member of the pod, including calves and pregnant mothers.
+Various pieces of footage show whaling participants driving into the animals, inserting hooks into their blowholes, and slicing the spinal cords of every member of the pod.
+This includes calves and pregnant mothers.
 The blood turns the surrounding waters a deep red color.
 Graphic footage of the practice has recently been revealed in Netflix documentary Seaspiracy, which exposes the impact of the environmental and ethical impact of commercial fishing.

-Most recently, Sea Shepherd has published footage of a hunt that took place on June 27, 2021, in Hvannasund, where 123 pilot whales lost their lives.
+Most recently, Sea Shepherd has published footage of a hunt that took place on June 27, 2021, in Hvannasund.
+There, 123 pilot whales lost their lives.
 You can view this in the player below.